-Member medical schools have the opportunity to take advantage of additional fee-for-service resources that provide customized solutions to meet an institution’s specific needs and challenges, or that provide professional growth opportunities to particular individuals within a member institution.
-These include:
+Member medical schools have the opportunity to take advantage of additional fee-for-service resources that provide customized solutions to meet an institution’s specific needs and challenges or provide professional growth opportunities to particular individuals within a member institution.

 - Opportunities to attend leadership and professional development educational courses for individual faculty and staff to build skills and to share best practices.